 “It certainly is a big commitment,” Kathy said.
 “The benefits do far outweigh the cost though.”

 Jacob always brings his friend, sophomore Parker Clevy, to help him out with the bike and prepare for the races.
-Clevy makes sure he is there for Jacob and to give him motivan before riding.
+Clevy makes sure he is there for Jacob and to give him motivation before riding.

 “We became friends, and he asked me to watch him ride one day, and I was interested in racing,” Clevy said.
 “I help his dad set up where we are going to put the bike, sometimes I will walk up to the gate with him to give him some motivational words.”